Pawtuckaway via Deerfield Fair

 I found my way to the auto road up Mt.
 Prospect at Weeks State Park.
 The road is closed to auto traffic until sometime later this spring, but pedestrians may leave their cars at the base of the road and walk to the top.
 A pullout with a view of the Presidential Range makes walking even halfway up the road well worth the effort.

-I didn’t walk all the way to the summit on this trip, but I encourage readers to do so if they get a chance.
+I didn’t walk all the way to Mt.
+Prospect’s summit on this trip, but I encourage readers to do so if they get a chance.
 The summit’s fire tower is unique.
 Instead of the usual metal skeleton, this one is a flagstone tower.
 This is an active firespotting station, and if you’re lucky, you’ll be there on a day when it’s staffed & the cab is open to the public.
 As you’d expect, the views are outstanding.

-Pawtuckaway without Crowds
+Pawtuckaway State Park without crowds

-I spent a couple of hours at Pawtuckaway State Park in Raymond yesterday, still waiting on southern NH’s first snowfall of the season.
-Great time for a visit.
+I spent a couple of hours at Pawtuckaway State Park in Raymond yesterday, still waiting on southern New Hampshire’s first snowfall of the season.
+Great time for a visit!
 I came in the “back” way, via Reservation Road in Deerfield, parking at the Round Pond Trailhead alongside a couple of other vehicles.
 I had no company on my walk to Tower Road and the fire tower.
 I’d never been to the tower without finding dozens of other hikers there, and I rather liked having the view to myself.

-Easy hike to Oak Hill fire tower
+Easy hike to Oak Hill fire tower, Concord NH

 It’s about 500 feet of vertical rise from the trailhead to the tower, with a gentle grade.
 The hike took me 50 minutes each way, and a more fit walker could undoubtedly cut that time considerably.
 The full trail network on the hill covers about 7 miles, so a hiker could easily spend a day exploring the area.
-There are no facilities at the trailhead.
+There are no toilet facilities at the trailhead.

 The trailhead is less than 15 minutes’ drive from the State House, and the trail is in great shape.
 I’ll be back.